 res, err := client.Kms().Signing().Verify(infisical.KmsVerifyDataOptions{ KeyId: "<key-id>", Data: "<data-to-verify>", // Must be a base64 encoded string.
 SigningAlgorithm: "<signing-algorithm>", // The signing algorithm that was used to sign the data.})

 This method is only available for keys with key usage sign-verify.
-If you attempt to use this method on a key that is intended for encryption/decryption, it will return an error.
+If you

 client.Kms().Signing().GetPublicKey(options)